-Probing cylindrical studs
+Probing circular studs

-Position the touch probe at a position near the first touch point of the stud.
+Position the ball tip at a starting position near the first touch point of the stud.
 Select the probing direction by soft key and press the machine START button to start probing.
 Perform the above procedure four times.